 E10 Transfer of Custody.
-P29 custody received by (received custody through): E39 Actor allows the nature of an Actor's participation to be specified.
+P29 custody received by (received custody through): E39 Actor the painting of the Sistine Chapel (E7) was carried out by Michaelangelo Buonaroti (E21) in the role of master craftsman (E55)

 Scope note: This property describes the active participation of an E39 Actor in an E7 Activity.